 iOS 17 Concept

-The concept shows more personalisation to the lock screen than possible now.
-There are many more playful fonts in different colours that are funky and professional.
-It’s easier to switch between lock screens too.
+The concept shows more personalization to the lock screen than possible now.
+Many more playful fonts in different colors are funky and professional.
+It’s easier to switch between lock screens, too.

-If you have an Apple Watch, you can share your watch face with your friends and family members.
+If you have an Apple Watch, you can share your watch face with friends and family.
 Putting a similar option on iPhones is a welcome addition.
-The concept shows this really well, and sharing makes customisation much easier.
+The concept shows this really well, and sharing makes customization much easier.

 The UI looks similar to live activities.
 These subtle changes make multitasking on iOS way better.